lucia-auth/lucia/documentation/content/oauth/providers/twitch.md

 ---
-order:: 0
 title: "Twitch"
-description: "Learn about using the Twitch provider in Lucia OAuth integration"
+description: "Learn how to use the Twitch OAuth provider"
 ---

 OAuth integration for Twitch.
 Refer to [Twitch OAuth documentation](https://dev.twitch.tv/docs/authentication) for getting the required credentials.
 Provider id is `twitch`.